-Making an illegal U-turn, driving the wrong way on a one-way street and passing another vehicle in an area where passing is prohibited are just a few examples of illegal driving maneuvers that can lead to a catastrophic accident.
+Making an illegal U-turn, driving the wrong way on a one-way street and passing another vehicle in an area where passing is prohibited are just a few examples of illegal driving maneuvers that can lead to a catastrophic accident in Boca Raton.

 Victims or the loved ones of those who are killed in a collision deserve to be fairly compensated for their injuries and losses.
-An experienced team of Boca Raton car accident attorneys can help ensure that you receive the full financial compensation to which you are entitled.
+An experienced team of Boca Raton car accident attorneys, like Gregg Hollander, can help ensure that you receive the full financial compensation to which you are entitled.

 Common Violations of Florida’s Driving Laws

 While motorists are required to learn the driving laws when they get their Florida license, far too many drivers either forget or ignore these rules when they are on the road.

 Some of the most common illegal driving maneuvers that are likely to result in a collision include: